 White pepper is a common seasoning used in Chinese cuisine and is it different from black pepper or Sichuan peppercorns.
 White pepper is known for its sharp bite and is used to add extra flavor to Chinese soups, marinades for meat and poultry, and spicier stir-frys.
 It's also used in white sauces and dishes such as potatoes where the color of black pepper would detract from the appearance of the dish.

 How White Pepper is Produced

 Like black pepper, white pepper comes from the dried fruit of the pepper plant, piper nigrum.
-With white pepper, the dark outer skin of the pepper fruit is removed by soaking before the seed is dried.
+To make white pepper, the dark outer skin of the pepper fruit is removed by soaking before the seed is dried.
 To make black pepper, unripe pepper berries are picked and then they are dried, which blackens the skin and adds flavor elements.

 White pepper is made from fully ripe pepper berries.
 They are soaked in water for about 10 days, leading to fermentation.
 Then their skins are removed, which also removes some of the hot piperine compound, as well as volatile oils and compounds that give black pepper its aroma.
 As a result, white pepper has a different flavor and heat component than black pepper.

-Uses of White Pepper in Chinese and Asian Cooking
+Uses of White Pepper in Cooking

 Unlike other Szechuan dishes, where chilies play a prominent role, hot and sour soup gets its heat primarily from white pepper.
-White pepper is often used in Vietnamese soups and pork dishes.
+White pepper is also often used in Vietnamese soups and pork dishes.
 Perhaps because if its use in these cuisines, some people associate its flavor with Asian food when they use it on everyday dishes, such as scrambled eggs.